kodecocodes/swift-algorithm-club/Hash Table/README.markdown

 	+-----+
 ```

-Keys are not stored directly in the array.
-Instead, each element in the array is really a list of key/value pairs.
+With chaining, keys and their values are not stored directly in the array.
+Instead, each array element is really a list of zero or more key/value pairs.
 The array elements are usually called the *buckets* and the lists are called the *chains*.
 So here we have 5 buckets and two of these buckets have chains.
 The other three buckets are empty.

 If we now write the following to retrieve an item from the hash table,